dantleech/blog/content/posts/2025/15-11-space.md

 ```

 This is a **violation** of the commons by **bandits** and they must be
 stopped.
-John was a bad person, but he was ~contained~ incinerated.
+John was a bad person, but he was ~contained~ _incinerated_.
 The lunatics have now
 taken over the asylum and it's game over.
 You lost.

-This scenario is unlikely though - _if_ there is **a clear precdent**.
+But don't fear!
+This scenario is unlikely _if_ there is **a clear precdent**.
 People
 follow examples, so the better the initial examples the better your codebase
 will be.
 If you start with a piece of shit, your project will develop into a
 bigger piece of shit.
 If you start by emphasing the **separation of concerns**